-Include quotable text snippets.
+- Include quotable text snippets.
 Think like a copywriter!
-Write engaging content a journalist can just copy and paste into their article or project.
+Provide engaging, bite-sized statements that a journalist can copy and paste into their article or project.
 By making the process easier for the journalist and by providing higher quality content, you will have a higher probability of being featured (and, as a result, get more traffic).

-Why is your answer the one a journalist should choose to feature?
-Give examples.
+- Think about why your answer is the best and briefly explain this to the journalist with examples.
 If you’re talking about personal training, show how your advice helped someone lose weight.
 If you’re answering a relevant queries on business books, explain how a particular book helped you double your income/revenue.

 Best Practices – How to use HARO effectively